guide42/plan/README.md

 There is no way of treat all items with the same validator.
 Nor having a default validator for extra keys.

+### `dictkeys`

+Is also possible to validate and/or filter the list of keys of a dictionary.

 ### `object`

 The structure of an object can also be validated.